Goodbye Irritation: 5 Best Toilet Paper for Sensitive Skin

-Bamboo toilet paper is usually more expensive than traditional because of the processing and even marketing costs that go into the production.
+Organic bamboo toilet paper is usually more expensive than traditional or tree free recycled paper because of the processing and even marketing costs that go into the production.
 The thing is, it is usually around the same price or slightly higher when you factor in that you use less of it.
 How does Reel stack up in price?

 Cost per roll of Cottonelle Ultra Soft: $1.04